sourabhpatil0404/My_Portfolio/README.md

 <br>
 Added resume of me by deleting her.
 <br>
-Learn deployment in python.(to do)..
+Learn deployment in python.(to do)../////